sveltejs/eslint-plugin-svelte3/README.md

 - Svelte compiler errors and warnings are exposed as ESLint messages
 - Variables referred to in your template won't be marked as unused in your scripts
+- References to store auto-subscriptions are considered references to the underlying variables
 - Messages about self-assignments are suppressed, as this is an official pattern for manually triggering reactive updates
 - Messages about unused labels called `$` are suppressed, as this is the syntax for reactive assignments